bernardoNerba/NERBA-Backoffice/README.md

 - [ ] Add new Integration tests project
 - [ ] Document, with comments, critical methods, classes and interfaces
 - [ ] Optimize Services Queries
+- [ ] Refactor Delete logic to handle all related entities

 ## Code of Conduct